 - Accelerate growth in Vietnam for the ambitious Finnish companies interested in accessing the market as entry point to the wider ASEAN market space

 IPP is one of the last Official Development Assistance (ODA) programs Finland is funding in Vietnam.
 The relationship between the countries is shifting from aid to trade based partnerships.
 The new partnerships will be showcased and launched during the Saigon Innovation Week, 23-28 October 2017, which is also the kick-off week of VMAP.
 The week will draw a nationwide and international audience to the Southern metropolis Ho Chi Minh City.
-Finland is program lead for two days during the Saigon Innovation Week: One day dedicated to the Slush Global Impact Accelerator that will gather together impact investors, startups and gurus from the Mekong area and beyond, and one day to city-led collaboration and showcasing Finnish enterprise solutions.
+Finland is program lead for two days during the Saigon Innovation Week: One day dedicated to the Slush Global Impact Accelerator that will gather together impact investors, startups and gurus from the Mekong area and beyond, and one day to city-led collaboration between Finland and Vietnam and showcasing Finnish enterprise solutions.

 3. Details of VMAP